olapuentesantana/easier_manuscript/README.md

 ### How to install EaSIeR

-Because of the current repository containing large files (i.e. using git-lfs), we first need to clone the repository using git and install git-lfs (instructions below are specific for macOS, please visit the main git-lfs page [here](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage) to install git-lfs depending on your OS.
+Because of the current repository containing large files (i.e. using git-lfs), we first need to clone the repository using git and install git-lfs (instructions below are specific for macOS, please visit the main git-lfs page [here](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage) to install git-lfs accordingly depending on your OS.
 Finally, within the repository directory we need to run `git lfs pull` to replace the text pointers with the actual data files.

 Open Terminal and run this command:
 ```{bash}